dccarta/reactriot2017-team-at/README.md

 You should now see multiple objects floating through the virtual space.
 These are all of the different chunks in your Webpack!

+You can also change the background with the three change background buttons in the top left of the screen.

+The mouse can be used to look around, and WASD movement controls are enabled.
+Clicking or looking at any of the objects will give you more information about that chunk, and more objects will appear, which represent the modules within that chunk.

+If you have access to a Google Cardboard headset, we do support it once you have loaded the data.
+Load the app on your smartphone, load some data (your own or our default), and press the Cardboard logo located at the top right of your screen.
+Put the device in the headset, and voila!
+You are living the dream.